lauraGoLocal/bug-free-chainsaw/README.md

 - Audit trail for budget changes
 - Intelligent budget determination with LASTMONTHBUDGET function

+### AdPulse Budget Verification
+- Automatically verifies that budget amounts match the corresponding amounts in AdPulse
+- Highlights matches, mismatches, and missing items with color-coding
+- Provides clear status indicators in the AdPulse Match column
+- Shows the exact budget value from AdPulse when there's a mismatch
+- Easy setup - just paste data from AdPulse into the AdPulse sheet
+- Case-insensitive matching for campaign names
+- Detailed verification summary with counts of matches, mismatches, and not found items

 ## File Structure

 - **adCustomizer.gs** - Backend logic for the promotion editor dialog